-Squitten Pix, LLC presents
+Squitten Pix, LLC

 A Michael W. Dean / Kenneth Shiffrin Production

 It/ll Be Better Tomorrow

 Available for distribution - Autumn 2005.
 79 minutes.
 (USA) English.